Muhammad Iqbal: Iran

-In 1952, Iranian Prime Minister Mohammad Mossadeq, a national hero because of his oil nationalisation policy, broadcast a special radio message on Iqbal Day and praised his role in the struggle of the Indian Muslims against British imperialism.
+In 1952, Iranian Prime Minister Mohammad Mossadeq, a national hero because of his oil nationalization policy, broadcast a special radio message on Iqbal Day and praised his role in the struggle of the Indian Muslims against British imperialism.
 At the end of the 1950s, Iranians published the complete Persian works.
 In the 1960s, Iqbal's thesis on Persian philosophy was translated from English to Persian.
 Ali Shariati, a Sorbonne-educated sociologist, supported Iqbal as his role model as Iqbal had Rumi.
 An example of the admiration and appreciation of Iran for Iqbal is that he received a place of honour in the pantheon of the Persian elegy writers.

 Iqbal became even more popular in Iran in the 1970s.
 His verses appeared on banners, and his poetry was recited at meetings of intellectuals.
 Iqbal inspired many intellectuals, including Ali Shariati, Mehdi Bazargan and Abdulkarim Soroush.
 His book The Reconstruction of Religious Thought in Islam was translated by Mohammad Masud Noruzi.

 Key Iranian thinkers and leaders who were influenced by Iqbal's poetry during the rise of the Iranian revolution include Khamenei, Shariati and Soroush, although much of the revolutionary guard was familiar with Iqbal's poetry.
 At the inauguration of the First Iqbal Summit in Tehran (1986), Khamenei stated that in its "conviction that the Quran and Islam are to be made the basis of all revolutions and movements", Iran was "exactly following the path that was shown to us by Iqbal".
 Shariati, who has been described as a core ideologue for the Iranian Revolution, described Iqbal as a figure who brought a message of "rejuvenation", "awakening" and "power" to the Muslim world.

+More recent admirers of Iqbal from Iran include former President Mahmoud Ahmadinejad and Gholam-Ali Haddad-Adel, a former Speaker of Parliament and writer.